Sailanarmo/Math5620/Assign3/Laplace/readme.md

-# Math 5620 Elliptic Differential Equation
+# Math 5620 Laplace Equations
 This routine was written to give an approximate solution of the Laplace equation using different sized meshes in order to compute them

 **Routine Name:**           laplace.cpp